 A sharpshooting forward who battled devastating knee injuries to become a key figure for USA Basketball and a respected television analyst.

-Robbie Hummel's basketball journey is a story of resilience.
-At Purdue, he was a two-time All-American and the heart of a team that reached number one in the nation, but his college career was marred by two ACL tears.
-Drafted by the Minnesota Timberwolves, his NBA stint was brief, yet his path was far from over.
-He reinvented himself overseas, becoming a star in Spain and Russia, known for his high IQ and three-point shooting.
-This versatility earned him a spot on the USA Basketball men's national team for FIBA qualifiers, where his leadership and performance were so pivotal he was named USA Basketball Male Athlete of the Year in 2019.
-Today, his articulate breakdown of the game has made him a sought-after voice for CBS, NBC, and the Big Ten Network, seamlessly transitioning from player to trusted commentator.
+Robbie Hummel was a two-time All-American at Purdue, leading a team that reached number one in the nation despite two ACL tears.
+Born in 1989, he was drafted by the Minnesota Timberwolves, but his NBA stint was brief.
+He reinvented himself overseas, becoming a star in Spain and Russia, known for high IQ and three-point shooting.
+This versatility earned him a spot on the USA Basketball men's national team for FIBA qualifiers, where his leadership was so pivotal he was named USA Basketball Male Athlete of the Year in 2019.
+Today, he provides articulate commentary for CBS, NBC, and the Big Ten Network.

 1981–1996